 An altruistic system?

 Government officials have defended the program along humanitarian lines, even going so far as to describe remittances returned by workers as “a form of Canadian foreign aid to participating Third World countries.”
 But Binford scratches the surface to show that the program’s fundamental logic is one of exploitation, not altruism.
 For example, Temporary foreign workers currently pay contributions to programs like Employment Insurance even though they cannot collect the benefits.
-Instead of passing reforms to give foreign workers greater access to the social services they pay for, Binford notes that some Canadian government officials have suggested that the workers’ contributions to EI be seen as an “employee-fee” for having access to our labour market.
+The employment lawyers suggests that instead of passing reforms to give foreign workers greater access to the social services they pay for, Binford notes that some Canadian government officials have suggested that the workers’ contributions to EI be seen as an “employee-fee” for having access to our labour market.

 Binford shows how the Canadian government proactively recruits workers who have little choice but to accept the exploitative labour conditions.
 Entrants into local job markets in Mexico, El Salvador, and other countries in Latin America and the Caribbean have limited options, and wealthy countries prey on this reality.